mckeeh3/woe-sim/README.md

 # Where on Earth Simulator (woe-sim) Microservice

 This microservice simulates geographically distributed IoT devices.
-This service manages the creation, state, and deletion of IoT devices.
+This service simulates the creation, state, and deletion of IoT devices.

+Via the map UI provided by the woe-twin microservice, requests to create and delete IoT devices or requests to change the state of existing devices are processed by this microservice.
+These processed requests are then sent as simulated device telemetry messages to the woe-twin microservice.

 ## Installation